 Size does matter

 The days of the fuel-guzzling monster being the popular family car are long gone.
-Recent research by Redbook Australia has found that the lower purchase price of small cars, combined with lower running costs, has seen vehicles such as the Toyota Yaris and Mitsubishi Lancer top the list of cars which retain the most of their new car value.
+In 2009 research by Redbook Australia has found that the lower purchase price of small cars, combined with lower running costs, has seen vehicles such as the Toyota Yaris and Mitsubishi Lancer top the list of cars which retain a high level of their new car value.

 Other small cars likely to retain significant percentages of their value include the Mitsubishi Lancer (56.9%), Toyota Yaris (56%) and Honda Civic (55.2%).

 In comparison, the medium and large 'family' cars did not fare anywhere near as well with the highest honour going to the medium-sized Mazda 6, which only managed to retain 54.3% of its value over the three year period.
 The large car category was topped by the Chrysler 300c which retained just 46.1% of its new car value.

 If you really need a car with more space, the Mitsubishi Lancer Wagon or Holden Astra Wagon could be good options, both of which scored percentages in the mid to high fifties.
 And if you truly desire a large car, try choosing a diesel or LPG equivalent.

 Enjoying an amazing surge of popularity, diesel cars are not only usually more economical to run than their petrol equivalents, they also often retain their value longer.
 Diesel can also sometimes offer the driver improved refinement and performance .
 Diesel has gained some popularity in Australia recently, and the trend looks set to continue.